pyofwave/PyOfWave/README.rst

 The client provides a dynamic web based interface to PyOfWave_server, using the Wave Simple Data Protocol.
 It is designed to be embedded in the frame of your site and delivers great customizability and ease.

-It is written using the JavaScriptMVC library and jQuery (as well as a port of Django's templating), both of which are included in this project.
+It is written using the JavaScriptMVC library and jQuery, both of which are included in this project.

 Used jQuery Plugins
 ------------------------------